jameshanlon/jameshanlon.github.io/content/homelab.md

 ## Related links

 There are many great blog posts about self hosting of computing services.
+These are a few that I have come across.

 - [Awesome-Selfhosted](https://awesome-selfhosted.net)
 - [How I Computer in 2024](https://jnsgr.uk/2024/07/how-i-computer-in-2024), blog post by Jon Seager.